Lombiq/NodeJs-Extensions/Readme.md

 4. Open the _Task Runner Explorer_ window and select your project.
 You should now see the above scripts under the `Custom` node.
 5. Execute any of the available scripts by double-clicking.
 6. You will now be able to inspect any errors and linter violations directly in the attached console.

+### Scripts details

+The `build` script is a wrapper for the `build:styles`, `build:scripts`, and `copy:assets` scripts, which are part of the respective pipelines and are executed in parallel.
+This is the script that's used during the regular project build.

+The `compile` script is a wrapper for the `compile:styles`, `compile:scripts`, and `copy:assets` scripts, which are also executed in parallel.
+This is the script that's used during NuGet packaging.

+The `lint` script calls respective lint scripts for styles, scripts, and markdown files, which are part of the respective pipelines and are executed in parallel.

 ## Contributing and support